carlag-raft/raft-exercise/README.md

 **Sprint Review**
 Time: 2 hours
 Required Attendees: Product Manager, Product Owner, stakeholders, and Development Team
-Goal: Inspect the outcome of the Sprint 0 and determine future adaptations
+Goal: Inspect the outcome of the Sprint 0 and determine future adaptations.
+Get feedback from stakeholders

 Meeting Structure
 a.
 Team presents the results of their work completed in Sprint 0 to Product Owner and stakeholders